rsvp/chess/README.md

 * Setbacks and losses are both inevitable and essential for improvement.
 * Simplicity, rather than dynamic complications, perhaps is the wisest.
 * Since the passed pawn is a criminal, police surveillance is not sufficient.
-* Some part of a mistake is always correct.
+* Some part of a mistake can be correct.
 * Some people have all the will in the world, but still cannot play good chess.
 * Sometimes we fear that which our opponent had never even considered.
 * Strategy requires thought, tactics require observation.